-NASSP's Principal's Legislative Action Center (PLAC) allows members and non-members to send messages directly to members of Congress.
-PLAC allows advocates to send pre-written letters to your members on issues of importance to school leaders across the country.
+NASSP’s Action Center allows members and non-members to send messages directly to members of Congress.
+Action Center allows advocates to send pre-written letters to your members on issues of importance to school leaders across the country.
 You can also draft your own message as well.

 Here are some helpful hints for communicating via email especially when you are drafting your own message:

 - Always put your name and address at the top of your message (unless there is a web form that provides for it elsewhere).
 The most important thing is to establish yourself as a constituent because non-constituent email rarely gets a response.